- News Archive

-Justin Fox ’22 was recruited to come to Dominican University of California by lacrosse coach Sammy Vogel-Seidenberg four years ago.
+Justin Fox ’22 was recruited to come to Dominican University of California by lacrosse coach Sammy Vogel-Seidenberg five years ago.
 Barowsky School of Business professor Dr. Christopher Leeds helped Justin set his professional goals.

 “The end goal that Dr. Leeds told me was an internship with Deloitte Tax LLP could become a full-time job with Deloitte, and a job with Deloitte is a successful career,” Justin recalls.

 Mission accomplished.
 Justin, who graduated in May 2022, accepted an offer from the Deloitte’s Nashville office that will defer his appointment to a full-time position until later this year after he completes his Master of Science in Accounting (MSA) at Dominican and is CPA certified before moving to Tennessee.

 Justin’s journey with Deloitte started in 2020 with a summer accounting mentorship with Rob Massey, a partner with Deloitte Tax LLP, that evolved into an internship on Massey’s Tax-Aid team.

 “I worked hard and did everything I was told to, especially by Dr. Leeds,” Justin says.
 “He laid it out for me and told me `You need to sit in front of your class and work hard and pay attention and network with people and connect with people’ and I did, and it worked out in my favor.”

 Justin has his parents, Heather and Adam, to thank as well for steering him to Dominican.
 After graduating from Valencia High School, Justin was interested in playing lacrosse at a different college until he realized the climate – literally and figuratively – suited him better in San Rafael.